hafizshakeel/nlp-rnn-architectures/README.md

 3. **Transformers from Scratch**: Implementation of transformer networks for NLP tasks.
 4. **Seq2Seq Machine Translation Using Transformer**: Advanced sequence-to-sequence model using transformers for machine translation.

-Feel free to explore the implementations and contribute to the repository!